 Illegal downloading of music from the Internet, CD-R piracy, industrial piracy, economic recession, bankruptcies of record wholesalers and retailers and growing competition for consumer discretionary spending and retail shelf space may all be contributing to a declining recorded music industry.
 Additionally, the period of growth in recorded music sales driven by the introduction and penetration of the CD format has ended.
 No significant new legitimate audio format has yet emerged to take the place of the CD.
 The value of worldwide sales (recorded music, excluding sales of digital tracks), as reported by the International Federation of the Phonographic Industry (IFPI) at fixed 2004 exchange rates, fell as the music industry witnessed a decline of 1.6% from 1999 to 2000, 1.3% from 2000 to 2001, 6.7% from 2001 to 2002, 7.4% from 2002 to 2003 and 1.3% from 2003 to 2004.
 IFPI is in the process of gathering data for 2004 to 2005, but final data is not yet available.
-As of February 5, 2006 year-to-date U.S. recorded music sales (excluding sales of digital tracks) are down approximately 1.07% year-over-year.
-It is too soon to determine if the industry has stabilized and the recorded music industry performance may continue to negatively impact our operating results.
+As of February 5, 2006 year-to-date U.S. recorded music industry performance may continue to negatively impact our operating results.
 A declining recorded music industry is likely to lead to reduced levels of revenue and operating income generated by our Recorded Music business.
 Additionally, a declining recorded music industry is also likely to have a negative impact on our Music Publishing business, which generates a significant portion of its revenues from mechanical royalties, primarily from the sale of music in CD and other recorded music formats.